Last updated 10 October 2014

 There are some X60/X61 Tablet models that have a 1400x1050 display.
 They usually cost a lot more than a regular one, so if you see one selling for cheap, don’t pass up on that deal!
 Unfortunately the High resolution versions of the X61 Tablet also suffer from a very ugly bubble problem where the glue leaks out and creates bubbles inside the display as it ages.
 The X60 Tablet Hi Resolution display doesn’t have this problem.

 X series Tablet models with an ‘i’ suffix (eg. X220i Tablet) are basically the same as the Regular X series Tablets but with lower specs.

 W-series prices vary greatly depending on the configuration, the lower end prices are listed here, but you may spend almost double if the screen, CPU and GPU are excellent.

 >tfw you will never have one. ;___;

-These are cost-cut versions of ThinkPads which are thicker, are made of plastic and are less durable.
+These are cost-cut versions of ThinkPads which are thicker, are made of lower quality plastics and are less durable.